 - Interdisciplinary: Our broad range of concentrations and opportunities for professional development let you tailor our programs to your interests and career goals.

 Our teaching, degree programs, and research are applied to the real-world problems facing society.
-In the classroom you will work on projects for agencies and organizations that give you highly valued professional experience and often provide connections for the job market.
-You will work hard in our degree programs, whether it is a 48-hour policy project, a Community Planning Workshop project, a research paper, or class assignment.
-You will also be joining high-achieving students who have come to Eugene to be part of the Oregon experience.
+You will work on projects for agencies and organizations that give you highly valued professional experience and often provide connections for the job market.
+You will work hard in our degree programs and will be joining high-achieving students who have come to Eugene to be part of the Oregon experience.

 What Graduates Are Saying

 "The master's in nonprofit management program strikes a great balance between theory and practice.
-It is academically rigorous while providing plenty of opportunities to work on tangible projects for nonprofits throughout the community.
-The broader understanding of the nonprofit sector and management best practices that this program provided helps me in my job on a daily basis."
+It is academically rigorous while providing plenty of opportunities to work on tangible projects for nonprofits throughout the community."

 —Michael Knackstedt, MNM, ’13

 Our faculty members are working at the leading edge of their disciplines to address ecological and social challenges and solve real-world problems.

 "In my research I focus on understanding how marginalized immigrants are able to improve their neighborhoods...I try to understand and explain how these communities rely on their social, financial, political, and cultural forms of capital to increase their agency to help these neighborhoods thrive."

 We provide the skills and mentorship needed for our students to undertake successful careers and positively affect the people, communities, and environments around them.
 Our robust student services support means that many students already have jobs lined up before they complete their degrees.